Direct Acceleration of SAGA using Sampled Negative Momentum: Experiments

-where $\lambda$ is the regularization parameter and all the datasets used were normalized before the experiments.
+where $\lambda$ is the regularization parameter and all the datasets used were normalized before running the experiments.

 The experiments were designed as some ill-conditioned problems (with very small $\lambda$), since ill-condition is where all the accelerated first-order methods take effect.
-We test the following algorithms with their corresponding parameter settings:
+We tested the following algorithms with their corresponding parameter settings: